 I think the real question here is: should a Betta fish live in a vase?
 The answer, in short, is no. It is a common misconception that Bettas don't require a lot of space.
 While it is true that Bettas in the wild live in shallow water ways, those waterways are very large.
 Bettas need much more room than a vase can offer.
 The smaller the space, the quicker the water quality becomes toxic and dangerous to the fish.
 Smaller fish environments require so much more care.
 Bettas love to swim and are active fish.
-The minimum tank size should be 2.5 gallons but bigger is always better.
+The minimum tank size should be 5 gallons but a 10 gallon tank is ideal.

 2. How long will a Betta fish live?

 There seems to be varying opinions on this question.
 My experience is they have lived 3-4 years.
 Some say 2-3 years and some say as many as 3-5 years.
 Many stores don't sell the Bettas till they are 6-10 months of age so that they will have the long, flowing fins and deep, rich colors that attract buyers.
 So be aware that by the time you buy your Betta, he could already be nearly a year old.

 3. What do Betta fish eat and how often should I feed it?

 Bettas love to eat!
 Overfeeding can easily become a problem because they are always begging for food.
 You should feed a Betta twice a day .
 If you keep feeding, the Betta will of course keep eating!
 The ideal times to feed are once in the morning and once early evening.
 Bettas like to eat a wide variety of food.
 Giving them varied balanced diet will go a long way to keeping them healthy.
 They like to eat: